 The human body requires a wide variety of essential nutrients that promote good health and prevent disease.
 Are you getting enough micronutrients?
 Learn about the importance of micronutrients, plus a few easy ways to add them into your plant-based diet in our simple TREK guide below.

 You may have already read our blog post about Macronutrients, and now want to learn about micronutrients.
 Think minerals and vitamins and you’re halfway there!
 But, what’s the difference between macronutrients and micronutrients?

 Macronutrients supply us with the necessary calories to move and function on a daily basis, whereas micronutrients are the “spark plugs” that help the body to use these calories.

-Micronutrients (micro = small) are required in much smaller quantities than macronutrients, but this doesn’t mean they are any less important.
-All micronutrients (from vitamins A, the B complex, C, D, E, to K, along with minerals such as calcium, magnesium and zinc, to name but a few) are vital for normal energy metabolism, cellular function and physical and mental wellbeing.
+Micronutrients are required in much smaller quantities than macronutrients – but this doesn’t mean they are any less important!
+All micronutrients are vital for normal energy, metabolism, and cellular function, as well as for your physical and mental well-being.

-Diversity is the key.
-You should try to eat a variety of foods with a range of nutrients to cover your essential nutrient needs.
-Going for colour is always a good place to start.
-A colourful plate is mostly likely packed with micronutrients.
-By pairing colourful fruit or veg with a macronutrient rich meals, you can transform an average diet into a super-healthy one.
+You should try to eat a variety of foods in order to digest a range of nutrients.
+A colourful plate is most likely packed with micronutrients.
+By pairing colourful fruit or veg with micronutrient rich meals, you can transform an average diet into a super-healthy one.